Anirudh025/ParagonHero_Obsidian/School_Studies/!Chemistry/Organic Chemistry/Organic Nitrogen Compounds.md

 	4. Secondary is more basic than primary, primary is more basic than Aryl
 	5. Preparing Amines  :> Halogenoalkane --> Cynoalkane --> Alkyl Amine
 	6. Preparing Phenyl Amine :> Nitrobenzene -(Sn+<sub>conc.</sub>HCl)-> Phenyl Amine
 	7. Reactions of Phenyl Amine
+		1. Bromination
+			- All
+		2. Preparation of dye